thangtv611/ecs-demo/README.md

 # ecs-demo
-demo deploy nodejs app using aws ecs with custom vpc
+Demo how to deploy app to AWS ECS with its infras

 # Network
+## Network requirements
-- Custome VPC
+- Custom VPC
-- Has 3 layer with 2 subnets for each layer (1 subnet for 1 AZ)
+- Has 3 layers with 2 subnets for each (equal 2 AZ for each layer)
-    + Layer Load Balancer (public subnet)
+    + Layer 1: Load Balancer (public subnet)
-    + Layer container (using ecs, private subnet)
+    + Layer 2: Container (using ecs, private subnet)
-    + Layber database (private subnet)
+    + Layber 3: Database (private subnet)
-- Has Internet Gateway
+- Has an Internet Gateway
-- Has Router Table
+- Has Router Tables
-- Has NACL
+- Has NACLs
-- Has Security Group
+- Has Security Groups

+## Network design
+TBD
 # Container
-- Simple express with logging
+- Simple express server
+    + 1 endpoint that return json with hello world
+    + log request's headers to console
-- ECS
+- TBD